dianapan5555-debug/bio-410-final-project/README.md

 # bio-410-final-project
 ## Background
-The data consists of samples from the organism
+The data consists of samples from the organism Zaire ebolavirus.

 ## Purpose
 The purpose of this project is to create a phylogenetic tree from 6 samples in order to determine th eevolutionary relationship between the samples.